niteshroyal/DC-Sharp/README.md

 This new version is written from scratch.
 Now, it supports [combining rules](https://link.springer.com/article/10.1007/s10472-009-9138-5) and the inference engine exploits [context-specific independencies](http://proceedings.mlr.press/v130/kumar21b/kumar21b.pdf) in DC+ programs.

+It is possible to write (acyclic) ProbLog programs without Annotated Disjunction in this version.

 Installation
 ============